AkshadaMane26/chatgpt-sentiment-analysis/README.md

 ## Dependencies

-To run the code in the `FinalChatGPT_SentimentAnalysis.ipynb` notebook, the following dependencies are required:
+To run the code in the `ChatGPT_SentimentAnalysis.ipynb` notebook, the following dependencies are required:

 - pandas
 - numpy